markohantula/evidos.github.io/index.md

 For this method you do not need to prepare the PDF file in anyway.
 The flow of making a transaction is basically the same as before, although this time you need to add file meta data to the transaction before uploading the file(s).
 For more information about this method please take a further look at the following post: [How to create a transaction with api generated fields]({% post_url 2016-10-06-api-generated-fields %}).

+## Webhook / Postback URL

+In your request you can specify a PostbackUrl.
+On this URL on your own server Signhost will do a POST with the status of the request.
+We only support a postback on the default https:// port 443.
+Port 80 / http:// is *not* supported.
+We will only issue 1 postback per PostbackURL at a time, one-by-one.

+When a postback fails we will queue all new postbacks and retry these again at a later time.
+If the postback succeeds again we will continue issuing the remaining queued postbacks.

+For more information about postbacks and calculating the checksum and the body of the request view the [webhook postback sample](/postback) help page.

-## Formats
+## Return URL Parameters

-JSON results which contain a date, time or datetime property are formatted according to [ISO8601](http://www.iso.org/iso/iso8601).
-A short explanation of the format is available at [w3.org - Date and Time Formts](http://www.w3.org/TR/NOTE-datetime).
+When the user signs or rejects the transaction we will redirect the browser to the return URL.
+The returnURL will contain the following parameters:
+?sh_id=transactionid&status=status_of_transaction&reference=your_reference

 ## Return codes

 Our REST API uses the standard [HTTP/1.1 status codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) to return the status of your request.
 In short this means that any status code in the range of:

 *   **2xx** (eg 200) your request was successful;
 *   **4xx** (eg 400 bad request, invalid email address) there is an error in your request.
 You must not retry this request unless you have corrected the error;
 *   **5xx** (eg 500) there was an error on our side.
 You may retry this request at a later time.
 If you implement a retry policy you should use a backoff policy.

-## Return URL Parameters
+## Formats

-When the user signs or rejects the transaction we will redirect the browser to the return URL.
-The returnURL will contain the following parameters:
-?sh_id=transactionid&status=status_of_transaction&reference=your_reference

-## Get signed document and receipt

-When the transaction is successfully signed (Status=30) you will be able to GET the signed document and receipt with a HTTP GET request to [api/file/document/{fileId}](/endpoints#get/api/transaction/{transactionId}/file/{fileId}/) or [api/file/receipt/{transactionId}](/endpoints#get/api/file/receipt/{transactionId}).
-Do not forget to add the authorization headers as well.

-For legal proof it is important to store both the signed document and the receipt.

-*   The Sender will receive the signed documents and receipt per mail when the **SendEmailNotification** is set to true.
-*   The Signers will receive the signed documents and receipt per mail when the **SendSignConfirmation** is set to true.
-*   The Receivers will always receive the signed documents and receipts per mail.
+JSON results which contain a date, time or datetime property are formatted according to [ISO8601](http://www.iso.org/iso/iso8601).
+A short explanation of the format is available at [w3.org - Date and Time Formts](http://www.w3.org/TR/NOTE-datetime).

 ## Libraries & demos